-The trip was, as trips to New York always are, jam-packed with overpriced pastries, triumphant subway rides, and the transcendent joy of being in a city that, to quote Maureen Corrigan quoting Walt Whitman, “contains multitudes”.
+The trip was, as trips to New York always are, jam-packed with overpriced pastries, triumphant subway rides, and the transcendent joy of being in a city that, to quote my English professor Maureen Corrigan quoting Walt Whitman, “contains multitudes”.

 But perhaps the most important thing to have happened to us—though we may not realize to what extent until many years from now—is that we saw Cate Blanchett, two-time Oscar winner, Hollywood royalty (but, like, in a classy, understated way), and literal (two-time) queen perform in The Present, the Sydney Theatre Company’s adaptation of Chekhov’s first play Platonov in which the Russian widow Anna Petrovna (Blanchett) invites an army of guests over to her house for her fortieth birthday party.
 (Blanchett and the Sydney Theatre Company have come to New York before in productions of, most notably, A Streetcar Named Desire and Uncle Vanya.)
 A Vogue quote featured in a full page ad for the play in The New York Times proclaimed in bold letters: “There will be tears, sex and vodka — lots of vodka.”
 Grace and I were beside ourselves.

 We saw The Present our first night in New York.
 As we walked towards Times Square from the Flatiron District, we reassured each other that Cate would indeed be there and not luxuriating somewhere on her night off, far away from the Barrymore Theatre.
 We got our tickets at will call, found our seats, opened our Playbills and breathed a sigh of relief: no little white slip announcing “The role of Anna will be played by…” meant she was in.